Monday, February 7, 2011

 Nanny proceeds over the next week to develop a thorough disapproval of that immodest 'saucebox' and an abiding attachment to Isobel--who treats Nanny like a treasured relation instead of a paycheck.
 And for her part, Nanny can see that Thomas and Isobel are made for each other.

 Thomas is 'preoccupied'--a clue so subtle that if you blink you will miss it.
-Nanny has told him to mend his wicked ways and get married (anyone but the saucebox!) and he's grappling with feelings with approach attraction to that impertinent but warm-hearted nurse.
+Nanny has told him to mend his wicked ways and get married (anyone but the saucebox!) and he's grappling with feelings which approach attraction to that impertinent but warm-hearted nurse.
 What to do?
 What to do?

 'Do you have a boyfriend, Isobel?'